grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/01 Test Builder.md

 To modify requests, move over to the right side of the `REQUESTS` section.
 You are able to:

 - Give your request a name to better describe it.
-- Change the `HTTP METHOD` by using the drop down prepopulated with `GET`.
+- Change the `HTTP METHOD` by using the drop down pre-populated with `GET`.
 - Change the URL/Endpoint (This is predefine as `http://test.k6.io/` for example purposes)
 - Specify Headers (If you have imported a HAR file, we will include some Headers here)
 - Specify Query Parameters